akbiggs/challonge-tools/README.md

 * `--config_file=challonge.ini`: The config file to read your Challonge credentials from.
 This is useful to reduce the risk of accidentally committing your credentials to source control.
+Default: `challonge.ini`

 # Shuffle Seeds (without Challonge)